Stibole

 Stibole is a theoretical heterocyclic organic compound, a five-membered ring with the formula C4H4SbH.
 It is classified as a metallole.
 It can be viewed as a structural analog of pyrrole, with antimony replacing the nitrogen atom of pyrrole.
-Substituted derivatives, which have been synthesized, are called stiboles.
+Stibole itself is very rare, but many substituted derivatives have been synthesized.
+They are called stiboles.

 Reactions

+Pentaphenylstibile is prepared from 1,4-dilithio-1,2,3,4-tetraphenylbutadiene and phenylantimony dichloride by a salt metathesis reaction: